yuehanwang17mcp/big-data-spring2018/week-01/PSet0_HelloWorld_Setup_Github.md

 Following the instructions found in Part 1 of the in-class tutorial, create your Github homepage.
 On this page, include at least the following:

-1. Heading with your name
+1. A heading with your name
 2. Paragraph containing a short text bio or introduction
 3. An image and link to a visualization project you find inspiring